pierky/arouteserver/docs/USAGE.rst

     ./scripts/arouteserver build --ip-ver 4 -o /etc/bird/bird4.conf

     # if installed using pip:
-    arouteserver build --ipver-4 -o /etc/bird/bird4.conf
+    arouteserver build --ip-ver 4 -o /etc/bird/bird4.conf

 It produces the route server configuration and saves it on ``/etc/bird/bird4.conf``.

 It exits with ``0`` if everything is fine or with an exit code different than zero if something wrong occurs.

-It can be scheduled at regular interval to re-build the configuration (for example to add new clients or to update IRRDB information), test it and finally to deploy it in production:
+It can be scheduled at regular intervals to re-build the configuration (for example to add new clients or to update IRRDB information), test it and finally to deploy it in production:

   .. code:: bash

+    # The following assumes that ARouteServer runs on the
+    # route server itself, that is a thing that you may want
+    # to avoid.
-    arouteserver build --ipver-4 -o /etc/bird/bird4.new && \
+    arouteserver build --ip-ver 4 -o /etc/bird/bird4.new && \
         bird -p -c /etc/bird/bird4.new && \
         cp /etc/bird/bird4.new /etc/bird/bird4.conf && \
         birdcl configure